Quantum Entanglement Geometry on Severi-Brauer Schemes: Subsystem Reductions of Azumaya Algebras: Entanglement filtration

 \begin{corollary} For $1\le r<\min(d_A,d_B)$, the locus $\Sigma_{\le r}(\mathcal A,\mathbf d)$ is normal and Cohen--Macaulay.
 Moreover, in characteristic $0$ it has rational singularities (hence in particular is Cohen--Macaulay). \end{corollary}

 \begin{proof} These properties are \'{e}tale local on the source.
-Over an \'{e}tale cover $U\to X$ trivialising $P_{\mathbf d}$ one has $\Sigma_{\le r}|_U\cong R_{\le r}\times U$.
+Over an \'{e}tale cover $U\to X$ trivializing $P_{\mathbf d}$ one has $\Sigma_{\le r}|_U\cong R_{\le r}\times U$.
 The classical determinantal variety $R_{\le r}$ is normal and Cohen--Macaulay (and has rational singularities in char $0$), and taking the product with a smooth scheme preserves these properties.
 Therefore $\Sigma_{\le r}(\mathcal A,\mathbf d)$ has the same local singularity profile. \end{proof}

 \begin{remark} The resolution $\rho_r$ is canonical once the subsystem structure is fixed, and it exists uniformly in families.
-Thus the entanglement filtration supports a range of birational/intersection-theoretic tools (resolutions, exceptional loci, pushforwards, etc.) on the Severi--Brauer background. \end{remark}
+Thus one can apply the usual birational and intersection theoretic constructions to the relative Schmidt rank loci. \end{remark}